-We believe that our cash and cash equivalents as of June 30, 2020, will enable us to fund our planned operating expense and capital expenditure requirements into 2022.
+We believe that our cash and cash equivalents as of September 30, 2020, will enable us to fund our planned operating expense and capital expenditure requirements into 2022.
 Our future funding requirements, both short-term and long-term, will depend on many factors, including:

-- the scope, progress, timing, costs and results of clinical trials of SY-1425 and SY-5609 and any associated companion diagnostic tests; - the timing of wind-down activities for SY-1365 following our announcement in October 2019 that we are ceasing further development of that product candidate as part of a prioritization of our CDK7 product portfolio; - research and preclinical development efforts for any future product candidates that we may develop; - the number of future product candidates that we pursue and their development requirements; - our ability to enter into, and the terms and timing of, any collaborations, licensing agreements or other arrangements; - whether a drug candidate will be nominated to enter investigational new drug application-enabling studies under our sickle cell disease collaboration with GBT, whether GBT will exercise its option to exclusively license intellectual property arising from the collaboration, whether and when any option exercise fees, milestone payments or royalties under the collaboration agreement with GBT will ever be paid, and whether we exercise our U.S. copromotion option under the GBT agreement; - whether our target discovery collaboration with Incyte will yield any validated targets, whether Incyte will exercise any of its options to exclusively license intellectual property directed to such targets, and whether and when any of the target validation fees, option exercise fees, milestone payments or royalties under the collaboration agreement with Incyte will ever be paid; - the outcome, timing and costs of seeking regulatory approvals;

-- the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - the costs of acquiring potential new product candidates or technology; - the costs of any physician education programs relating to selecting and treating genomically defined patient populations; - the timing and amount of milestone and other payments due to licensors for patent and technology rights used in our gene control platform or to TMRC Co.
+- the scope, progress, timing, costs and results of clinical trials of SY-1425 and SY-5609 and any associated companion diagnostic tests; - research and preclinical development efforts for any future product candidates that we may develop; - the number of future product candidates that we pursue and their development requirements; - our ability to enter into, and the terms and timing of, any collaborations, licensing agreements or other arrangements; - whether a drug candidate will be nominated to enter investigational new drug application-enabling studies under our sickle cell disease collaboration with GBT, whether GBT will exercise its option to exclusively license intellectual property arising from the collaboration, whether and when any option exercise fees, milestone payments or royalties under the collaboration agreement with GBT will ever be paid, and whether we exercise our U.S. copromotion option under the GBT agreement; - whether our target discovery collaboration with Incyte will yield any validated targets, whether Incyte will exercise any of its options to exclusively license intellectual property directed to such targets, and whether and when any of the target validation fees, option exercise fees, milestone payments or royalties under the collaboration agreement with Incyte will ever be paid; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - the costs of acquiring potential new product candidates or technology; - the costs of any physician education programs relating to selecting and treating genomically defined patient populations; - the timing and amount of milestone and other payments due to licensors for patent and technology rights used in our gene control platform or to TMRC Co.
 Ltd., or TMRC, associated with the development, manufacture and commercialization of SY-1425; - revenue received from commercial sales, if any, of our current and future product candidates; - our headcount growth and associated costs as we advance our research and development programs and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - the impact of the COVID-19 pandemic.